itimetrack/itimetrack-atom/README.md

 iTimeTrack plugins are a fork of the WakaTime (http://wakatime.com & https://github.com/wakatime) plugins.
-For support please contact support@itimetrack.com .
+For support please visit http://blog.itimetrack.com/support/.

 Below is the forked README.rst as written by WakaTime.